Kray-G/kinx-language-server/README.md

 # Getting Started

 > **Important**
-> This extension requires the Kinx version 0.20.1 or above.
+> This extension requires the Kinx version 0.20.1 or above is installed.

 Now this product is under construction.
 It works with a debug mode only.